Grindcom/project-neighborhood-map/README.md

 ## How to use
 This app starts with a google map located at Williams Lake, BC - including a marker at the center of the town.
 There is a hidden, slideout menu that can be accessed by a standard 'hamburger' button.
 ### Search
 Once the menu is toggled open, the user will see a list of cool spots as well as multiple ways to explore the 'Puddle' for fun things to do.
 There are a few search options:
 1. A
+2. Test
+3. Test
 2. B
  1. c
 3. C